Why hockey players tape their stick?

 2. Reduced Damage To Ice Hockey Stick

-Back in the day, wooden sticks were taped because they warped easier after exposure to moisture from the ice.
-Also, the impact of the puck on the wooden variant caused splinters that affected the ease of puck control.
-Sometimes the sticks ended up broken.
+Wooden sticks were taped in the past because they tended to warp (deforming bend) more readily when exposed to moisture from the ice.
+Also, the impact of the puck on the wooden version left splinters that made controlling the puck difficult.
+Moreover, the sticks occasionally broke.

-To correct this, players extended the tradition of taping their ice hockey sticks so it doesn’t have damage in-between matches.
+In order to remedy this, players continued the custom of taping their ice hockey sticks to prevent damage between games.

 3. Efficient Puck Control